SignPath/website/docs/documentation/artifact-configuration/reference.md

 {%- include_relative render-ac-directive-table.inc directive="create-cms-signature" -%}

-Create Cryptographic Message Syntax (CMS) signatures to sign any file with a X.509 certificates.
+Create [_Cryptographic Message Syntax_ (CMS)][RFC5652] signatures to sign any file with a X.509 certificates.
 Tools like `openssl cms` can be used to verify these signatures.
+(Note that CMS is often referred to as PKCS #7, which is technically the name of the standard preceding CMS.)

 {:.panel.note}
 > **This directive creates a detached signature file**